New Square Chambers

 How and when to apply

 Chambers offers one 12-month pupillage, terminable after six months on either side, which carries with it an award of £65,000.
-Chambers is not a member of the Pupillage Gateway and applications for pupillage commencing in 2020 should be made on our application form which is available at www.newsquarechambers.co.uk.
-The closing date is 18 January 2019.
+Chambers is not a member of the Pupillage Gateway and applications for pupillage starting in 2021 should be made on our application form which is available at www.newsquarechambers.co.uk.
+The closing date is 17 January 2020.
 Applications should be submitted via email in accordance with chambers’ pupillage policy which may also be found on our website.

 A limited number of mini-pupillages are available, usually lasting for three days.
 Applicants must have at least completed the second year of their law degree or, if they are not yet studying law, the third year of their degree.
 As with pupillage applicants, we require applicants for minipupillage to be of at least a high 2.1 or first-class standard.
 Applications may only be made by email to email@example.com between 1 August and 30 September in any given year and must be made in the manner prescribed in our mini-pupillage policy which can be found in Appendix I to the chambers’ Pupillage Policy (2003).
 Applications not made in the prescribed manner may not receive a response.
 Please refer to our website for further details or telephone Mr James McKean in chambers on 020 7419 8000.